My language barrier after jumping from nursing to the IT industry (words used in conversation and their meanings)

 ・feedback

-Returning the evaluation results.
+To return the evaluation results.

 ・commit

-Achieving a goal, achieving something.
+Achieving a goal, accomplishing something.

 (Comics?
 Summit?
 Huh?)